walln/loadax/README.md

 When iterating through `dataset`, the the slow_fn will be applied lazily to the underlying dataset, which in itself is lazily shuffling the range dataset.
 This Composable pattern allows you to build complex dataloading pipelines.

+### More Features

+This was just a quick tour of what Loadax has to offer.
+For more information, please see the [documentation](https://walln.github.io/loadax/).

 #### Dataset Integrations

 Loadax has a few common dataset source on the roadmap, including: